hmlewis-astro/imdb_movie_gross/proposal.md

 # Project Proposal
 ## Interpreting the impact of lead-actor demographics on film revenue

-Based on a [study of the top grossing US films of 2020](https://womenintvfilm.sdsu.edu/research/), The Center for the Study of Women in Television and Film found that there is a significant disparity in the _number_ of female versus male protagonists in movies released during 2020, and a significant difference in the ages of those leads (depending on their gender).
+Based on a [study of the top grossing US films of 2020](https://womenintvfilm.sdsu.edu/research/), The Center for the Study of Women in Television and Film found that there is a significant disparity in the _number of female versus male protagonists_ in movies released during 2020, and a significant difference in the _ages of those actors_.
 Here, we aim to determine what (if any) impact these differences in actor demographics (i.e., gender and age) have on the lifetime gross of a movie.

 ### Question: